 The critical success factor in any construction project is the contractor.
-A qualified, professional, experienced contractor knows what results are required for Owner satisfaction, as well as what will lead to dissatisfaction down the road.
+A qualified, professional, experienced contractor knows what results are required for owner satisfaction, as well as what will lead to dissatisfaction down the road.
 Vetting a new potential contractor is also important when making an insurance claim.

 Allow yourself a minimum of 1 hour to sit down with each contractor.
 You will be surprised at how many options and questions can be discussed with a professional contractor.
 Both of you need to explore the problems, products, and prices together.

 Taking only 1 hour of your time meeting and qualifying the contractor, prior to awarding your project, can save you endless hours dealing with dissatisfaction.

 Most dissatisfaction involves an Owner who did not fully know what s/he selected or committed themselves to.
 Professional contractors will take pride in their work and will have no problem discussing your options, their previous experience, and their list of satisfied customers.

 Remember to ask the following 7 questions to make sure you select the best contractor for your next project:

 All Contractor Selection Guidelines start with this question because most dissatisfaction involves low-bid under-capitalized contractors.
 If the contractor is not permanently established, how can you be confident s/he will complete the work – or will still be in business tomorrow to handle any problems?